onizet/html2openxml/README.md

 * &lt;q&gt; and &lt;blockquote&gt; (since 1.5)
 * &lt;article&gt;, &lt;aside&gt;, &lt;section&gt; are considered like &lt;div&gt;

-Javascript (&lt;script&gt;), CSS &lt;style&gt;, &lt;meta&gt; and other not supported tags does not generate an error but are **ignored**.
+Javascript (&lt;script&gt;), CSS &lt;style&gt;, &lt;meta&gt;, comments and other not supported tags does not generate an error but are **ignored**.

-## Tolerance for bad formed HTML
+## Html Parser

+In v3, the parsing of the Html relies on AngleSharp package, which follows the W3C specifications and actively supports Html5.

-The parsing of the Html is done using a custom Regex-based enumerator.
+In v1 and v2, the parsing of the Html was done using a custom Regex-based enumerator.
 These are supported:

 |   | samples |
 | ------------- | ------------- |